Gravity with a Non-Dynamical Metric in a Yang-Mills Framework: Acknowledgments

 \section{Acknowledgments}

-Yi Yang would like to thank for the full support from Professor Harold G. Evans (Indiana University).
-We would like to thank Professors Friedrich W. Hehl, James M. Nester, and T. C. Yuan for various suggestions.
-In particular, we would like to thank Professor Nester for pointing out some errors in the previous version of our manuscript.
+This work was supported by Academia Sinica and National Cheng Kung University (NCKU).
+We would also like to thank Professors Friedrich W.~Hehl, James M.~Nester, and T.~C.~Yuan for various suggestions.